openstack/storlets/doc/source/writing_and_deploying_storlets.rst

 functional tests.

-The next two sections describe storlet writing and deploying guidelines that are indpendent of the language used.
+The next two sections describe storlet writing and deploying guidelines that are independent of the language used.

 Storlet Writing Guidelines
 ==========================